 In October, the wineries in Napa and Sonoma are finishing harvest and both regions are beautiful.
 One of my favorite things to do in San Francisco in October is to hop aboard a tour and enjoy some of their tasty wines.

 You can also drive up on your own as each region is only about an hour away.
 Click here for more details on visiting these regions.

 Another option is to take a ferry over to Angel Island.
 It's only about a 40-minute ride away.
 On the island, you can hike, bike, or enjoy a guided tour to learn more about its history.
 Click here to learn more about this option.

 Yosemite is a little further, but still a great day trip option.
 If you've always wanted to see this gorgeous place in person, then this is your chance.
 You can take a one-day tour (it's long, but worth it if you don't plan to return anytime soon) which includes transit to Yosemite and some time to explore.

 You can also rent a car and drive up on your own.
-Click here to book a one-day trip to Yosemite from SF on Viator.
+Click here to book a one-day trip to Yosemite from SF.

 Did you know that there are hundreds of free activities and events in SF every year?
 While it can be an expensive place to visit, these free things to do in San Francisco in October can help stretch your budget a little further.

 I recommend that you first check out my favorite free things to do.
 It includes a list of free tours, activities, and hidden gems.
 Click here to check it out.

 If you prefer to skip ahead to the free attractions, then you will find my 10 favorites here.
 These include the Palace of Fine Arts, Lombard Street, and Alamo Square.